Professor & Chair of Biochemistry and Biophysics

 Sickle cell patients suffer from painful vaso-occlusive crises, which are believed to be due to the abnormal adhesion of multiple blood cell types to the blood vessel wall.
 These cell types appear to include the red cells themselves, white cells and platelets.
 This adhesion blocks blood flow in capillaries and causes severe pain and organ damage.
 Our lab is interested in understanding the mechanisms of the vaso-occlusive crisis.
 We previously discovered that the sickle cell has the ability to upregulate its state of adhesion in response to physiologic/pathologic agonists such as thrombospondin and epinephrine.
 This is an important discovery, since signal transduction pathways in sickle cells are not well characterized, but are likely to provide drug targets to control vaso-occlusive crises.

 Cancerous tumor cells often proliferate rapidly.
 Once tumors grow beyond a few mm in size, they require blood vessels to provide nourishment in order to grow further.
-Endothelial cells are essential for blood vessel formation.
-CIB1 is a small calcium binding protein that is expressed in multiple cell types, including endothelial cells, and appears to be a very important regulatory molecule.
+Endothelial cells are essential for blood vessel formation or angiogenesis.
+An ideal anti-cancer target would prevent both angiogenesis and tumor cell proliferation.
+CIB1 is a small calcium binding protein that is expressed in multiple cell types, including endothelial cells and cancer cells, and appears to be a very important regulatory molecule.
 For example, CIB1 binds to multiple serine/threonine kinases and some other types of proteins to regulate their function.
 We found that efficient tumor-induced blood vessel growth depends upon CIB1.
-If endothelial cells do not express CIB1, the cells grow more slowly and tumor-induced blood vessel formation is impaired.
-We have also generated a CIB1 knockout mouse and studied the consequences of a lack of CIB1 on tumor growth in vivo.
+If endothelial cells do not express CIB1, the cells grow more slowly and tumor-induced blood vessel formation and tumor growth is impaired.
+In addition, if CIB1 levels are decreased in breast cancer cells and neuroblastoma, these cells die by an unusual mechanism.
+These properties therefore make CIB1 a promising anti-cancer target.

 120 Mason Farm Rd,